EVEREST 2021 NORTH EAST RIDGE CLIMB

-Ellis has swapped his attention to a new route on Everest for his third attempt on the peak.
+For what he hopes will be his third attempt on the mountain Ellis has swapped his attention to the opposite side of the peak.
 This time it is the formidable north side of the mountain through Tibet where he has firmly set his sights.

 The north side of the mountain is rich in history and has long held a deep fascination for British climbers.
 Indeed it was this side of the mountain that George Mallory and his climbing partner Sandy Irvine disappeared into the history books on the north east ridge as part of a British team in 1924.
 The world has been left wondering ever since if the duo were successful in their attempt.
 The discovery of Mallory's body high on the north side in 1999 has done little to solve the mystery.